bummbummgarage/bummbummgarage.github.io/modules/mixer-0.1/index.md

 ## Improvement Potential

 Make it an active mixer with one OpAmp per channel.
 This way each channel is buffered and independent from the others. ["Multi channel audio mixer circuit using LM3900" by April Jay](https://circuitmaker.com/Projects/Details/April-Jay/Multi-channel-audio-mixer-circuit-using-LM3900) would be a starting point.
 Delete the preset potentiometer and replace the gain loop’s resistor by a potentiometer.
-Thanks for the hint, TC!
+Thanks for the hint, Thibault!

 All in all, the controls at the front are very tight.
 Unmuting the channels is easy because it is a downward movement with the finger.
 Muting takes some practice.